|

 Find out why over 1,500 Canadian dentists trust ClearDent to keep their practices running smoothly.

-Luckily, cloud technology has long been at work adapting the highest security standards, and even expanding on those already in place for standard servers or on-prem solutions.
-Simple things like logging in and more complex tasks like payment acceptance are safer than they’ve ever been, offering peace of mind.
+If you were bold enough, you might ask 100 people what digital security meant to them, and you’d get about 100 different responses to the question.
+Luckily, cloud technology has long been at work adapting the highest security standards and even expanding on those already in place for standard servers or on-prem solutions.
+Whether it’s logging in or handling more complex tasks like payment acceptance, the security of dental practice data is safer than it’s ever been, offering peace of mind.

-When hacking and digital security does come up in the headlines, it’s almost exclusively for volume.
-Reports typically show off how many millions of people had their private, financial, or other data compromised.
+When hacking and digital security do come up in the headlines, it’s almost exclusively for volume.
+Reports typically show how many millions of people had their private, financial, or other data compromised.
 By comparison, it might be easy to assume that as a small business, you can fly under the radar of malicious actors on the Internet.
 In reality, small businesses are overwhelmingly the targets of illegal or inappropriate access.
-Since most small businesses rely on digital access to charge customers or even complete their own banking but rarely have the budget to invest in digital security or proper training, they become reliable targets.
+Since most small businesses rely on digital access to charge customers or even complete their banking but rarely have the budget to invest in digital security or proper training, they become reliable targets.

 Having your offline, on-prem server behind a physical lock and key can make it easy to brush off risk, but without the aid of Internet access or a more complex network, you’re only slightly more productive and efficient than offices still working off of paper records with shelves of files.